 How to turn off cell data for specific apps on iOS?

 Just like Android users, iPhone users have complained about the amount of data that certain apps use in the background.
-In order to block background data on an iOS device, users will have to take a simple trip to the settings menu.
+In order to block background data on an iOS device, users must take a simple trip to the settings menu.

 1. Use the dedicated feature in iOS 7

-Apple has been kind enough to implement this feature into their newest iteration of their operating system. iOS 7 users can turn background data on or off from the settings.
-In order to do this, just run over “Settings“, then tap the “Cellular” icon.
+Apple has been kind enough to implement this feature into the newest iteration of their operating system. iOS 7 users can turn background data on or off from the settings.
+In order to do this, just run over “Settings,” then tap the “Cellular” icon.
 Here, you can turn on or off the 3G/4G LTE or Data Roaming functions, and if you swipe to the bottom of the screen, you will see a list of apps that usually connect to cell data.

-If you want to turn any of these apps off, just tap the toggle that is next to them and from here on out, they will not be able to connect to the Internet using cell data but will wait for you to open them or to connect to a WiFi network.
+If you want to turn any of these apps off, tap the toggle that is next to them, and from here on out, they will not be able to connect to the Internet using cell data but will wait for you to open them or to connect to a WiFi network.

 2. Disable “Fetch New Data”